"Whatever your destination you will be followed by your failings."

 Associating with people in large numbers is harmful: there is not one that will not make some vice or other attractive to us or leave us carrying the imprint of it or bedaubed all unawares with it.

-Seneca was well known for his complexity (some might say hypocrisy), practicing and preaching a stoic life and yet, living a life of great material wealth and prosperity.
+Seneca was well known for his complexity (some might say hypocrisy).
+He practiced and preached a stoic life while living a life of great material wealth and prosperity.

 Yet he praises pleasure from the simplest things, like ridding oneself of busyness and ambition.